dywisor/roverlay/doc/rst/usage.rst

 ===============================

 As previously stated, the *DepRes Console* is only meant for **testing**.
-It's an interactive console with the following features:
+It is an interactive console with the following features:

 * resolve dependencies
 * create new dependency rules (**only single line rules**)